sentientazure/superblogdocs/04_building_the_website/06_python_2_admin_site.md

 Click on the "ADD ARTICLE +" button on the top right corner.
 You should see the following form:
 ![Admin Add Article](https://i.imgur.com/U3IkJRO.png)

+This form is created by Django's Admin site.
+The input fields are made to match the `Article` model fields.
+You may notice that the `created` field isn't in the form, because of the `auto_now_add` set to `True`, it knows that it's automatically generated, so it doesn't add it to this form.

 Create an article here.